-Supporting our sporting, recreational, environmental, cultural activities and community events to deliver health and wellbeing outcomes for our residents, contributing to the liveability of the city.
+Supporting our sporting, recreational, environmental, and cultural activities to deliver health and wellbeing outcomes for our residents, contributing to the liveability of the city.

-The Community Development Fund supports not-for-profit organisations based in Warrnambool to fund projects, activities and events which meet the grant program eligibility and criteria and contribute to the liveability of the City.
+Council has funded and administered the Community Development Fund since 1999 to support not-for-profit groups, based in Warrnambool to fund projects and activities that contribute to the liveability of the City.

 Grant applications are only accepted using the SmartyGrants on-line system.
 You can download a copy of the application form for draft purposes.

 For returning applicants, log into log into SmartyGrants and go to “Current Rounds”

 Applications that are eligible will fall under one of the following categories, and will be assessed based on the criteria rank, if applicable, within that category.

 |Criteria Rank||Sport and Recreation - Up to $5,000|

 |1||Increase Participation – Innovative projects that increase participation and raise awareness of club activity|

 |2||Access & Inclusion – Projects that create opportunities for participation for women & girls and people with a disability|